Art Meets Science: empowering young people to voice hopes and fears

 We’ve reduced our risk of becoming obsolete; the creation of the films enables us to live our value of being bold and amplify the importance of children’s voice and participation in environmental policy, showcasing films to community leaders, political figures, and environmentalists as part of a wider communication plan.
 This includes displaying the films as part of a new interactive in the Science Centre this Autumn.
 Visiting children will be able to watch the film and be able to share their thoughts and feelings.
 The interactive will be located within our wider ‘Our Place on Earth’ exhibition due to open in 2024, aiming to listen to children’s authentic voice and collect important feedback on their thoughts, feelings and attitudes towards the natural world and the nature crisis we are facing.
 To complement the interactive, we’ll introduce our ‘Say No to Nature’ workshop in the Autumn, encouraging children to share experiences of their ‘natural world’ without using the word nature.
 Using principles of mark making, descriptive words will be hand printed, forming a wall of illustrative word clouds that redefine ‘nature’.

-Group of children infront of their artwork
+Group of children mixed genders, ages and ethnicity in front of their artwork

 Wonderseekers Bold Futures Celebration Event